 With regard to income tax, there is a progressive tax rate ranging from 14 to 45 per cent.
-Additionally, a solidarity surcharge of 5.5 per cent of the tax due is levied.
-This surcharge is intended to finance the German reunification of 1990.
+Currently, an additional solidarity surcharge of 5.5 per cent of the tax due is still being levied.
+This surcharge was intended to finance the German reunification of 1990.
+Recently, the government decided on the gradual abolition of the surcharge, with the aim of having it completely abolished by 2021; however, high-income earners will not benefit from this tax relief.
 As mentioned, income tax is levied on the worldwide income of residents.
 Non-residents pay tax on income from German sources (e.g., income effectively connected with a permanent establishment in Germany, income from employment in Germany (including self-employment), income from German real estate or dividends and capital gains from German companies in cases of a substantial shareholding).
-Non-residents do not pay income tax on non-business interest income.
-Income from capital investments (e.g., dividends) is subject to withholding tax at a flat rate of 25 per cent plus the solidarity surcharge; a tax treaty may allow a partial refund.
+Non-residents (e.g., dividends) is subject to withholding tax at a flat rate of 25 per cent plus the solidarity surcharge.
+A tax treaty may allow a partial refund.